mja65/Emu68-Imager/docs/instructions.md

 The Work partition is generally the largest of all the partitions on your SD Card, and it should be used to install any applications or games for your Amiga, along with your documents and other files.
 Provision has been made to make additional files available as part of the installation created by the image tool - please refer to the [Supplying additional files that you want to have available](#supplying-additional-files-that-you-want-to-have-available) section on how to choose which of your files you would like to have pre-installed.
 If you don't populate the Work partition using this functionality then it will be empty.

 The Work partition will, by default, take up all the remaining capacity of your SD card.
-Since the PFS3 partitions on the Amiga can only be upto 101GiB in size the tool will create multiple Work partitions of equal size if your SD card has more capacity than the PFS limit.
+Since the PFS3 partitions on the Amiga can only be up to 101GiB in size the tool will create multiple Work partitions of equal size if your SD card has more capacity than the PFS limit.

 Only the first Work: partition will be formatted, you will need to format the rest yourself on the Amiga.
 Please refer to [First Time Run](amigautilities.md#first-time-run) section on how to do that.

 ## Free Space

-The Free Space is the space that will be available as "unpartitioned" on your Amiga - HD Tool Box will be able to repartion and use it as you wish.
+The Free Space is the space that will be available as "unpartitioned" on your Amiga - HD Tool Box will be able to repartition and use it as you wish.
 It is recommended that you resize your Work partition so that there is no Free Space since the *free space* WILL be written to your SD card.

 ## Not Used